facebook/facebook-php-business-sdk/DEVELOPER_GUIDE.md

 ### Save Helper

-On object that extends `AbstractCrudObject` you can call the `save` method which will call `create` if they object does not have a value for `id` set, or will call `update` a value is present.
+On object that extends `AbstractCrudObject` you can call the `save` method which will call `create` if the object does not have a value for `id` set, or will call `update` a value is present.

 ## Connections